ByteDev/ByteDev.Configuration.Core/README.md

 # ByteDev.Configuration.Core

-Collection of classes to help when dealing with settings in .NET Core and beyond.
+Collection of classes to help when dealing with configuration settings in .NET Core.

 ## Installation